swaminathanj/CompetitiveProgramming/Lectures.md

 ### Motivating example
 ![The Duck Example](strategy.png)

 Although **inheritance** is supposed to provide reusability, it becomes overly restrictive.
+We are forced to implement fly behavior for RubberDuck which does nothing.
 Things become really complicated if WildDuck shares
   - quack behavior with CityDuck but not with RubberDuck and
   - display behavior with RubberDuck but not with CityDuck.
 So, we can't push the behavior to Duck class.
 Instead, we end up duplicating code.